owlpy/owlpy/CONTRIBUTING.md

 ## Code style

-Pyrots source code must follow the PEP8 coding standards.
+OwlPy source code must follow the PEP8 coding standards.
 It must pass the code style check provided by the `flake8` tool.

 Additionally,